Hmong College Prep Academy

 Hmong College Prep Academy (HCPA) is a charter school in St. Paul, Minnesota that has grades K-12.

 HCPA is open to all students.
 It has a large population of Hmong American and Karen American students.

 History

 HCPA started in 2004 in Minneapolis as a grade 8-10 school.
 In 2006, HCPA moved to the Midway neighborhood of St. Paul.
 The first graduating class was in 2007.
 Also, in 2007, Phase II of the school's expansion plan began with additional buildings being constructed.
 A new high school was built in 2013, signifying the start of HCPA's Phase III expansion.
 The most recent addition, a new elementary school, ended Phase IV expansion in 2017.
 A larger and more complete middle school opened for the start of the 2021-2022 school year.

+In Spring 2019, HCPA, a non-profit K-12 charter school in St. Paul, Minnesota, began exploring options to fund capital improvements, namely constructing a middle-school building.
+Dr. Christiana Hang, HCPA's founder, former superintendent, and former chief financial officer, inquired whether her friend Kay Yang, a hedge fund manager, knew of potential investors or donors interested in HCPA.
+Yang contacted Paul Brown, an owner and manager of Woodstock Capital, LLC (“Woodstock GP”).
+Brown assured Hang that any investment would comply with Minnesota law and HCPA's investment policy.
+He also sent Hang a proposed “Addendum Letter of Agreement,” which described how HCPA’s potential investment would be allocated.